 List of existing neighborhood CERTs.
 Mountain View encourages organized neighborhood CERTs.
 These are composed of a core group of CERT trained individuals and neighborhood volunteers.
 The groups provide an on-going source of disaster preparedness information to their neighborhood and conduct periodic drills to practice their CERT skills.

 In addition to the links on this page, you may contact the Office of Emergency Services for more information at 650-903-6825.

-Residents of Mountain View’s Community Emergency Response Team class are encouraged to contact existing Neighborhood CERT Neighborhood Groups and develop a relationship with established community volunteers.
-Doing so will help new CERT Academy graduates and their neighbors prepare for emergencies, and to provide assistance during and after a disaster.
-The established City of Mountain View Neighborhood CERT program provides the infrastructure for a small number of participating residents to establish a community feeling that supports a much larger neighborhood.
-The long term result is a safer and supportive neighborhood, with neighbors helping neighbors and a community residents are proud to call home.
+Graduates of Mountain View’s Community Emergency Response Team class are encouraged to contact existing Neighborhood CERT Neighborhood Groups and develop a relationship with established community volunteers.
+Doing so will help new CERT Academy graduates and their neighbors prepare for emergencies and provide assistance during and after a disaster.
+The established City of Mountain View Neighborhood CERT program provides the infrastructure for a small number of participating residents to quickly tie into a community feeling that supports a much larger neighborhood.
+The long-term result is a safer and supportive neighborhood, with neighbors helping neighbors and a community residents are proud to call home.

-One of the most important things a neighborhood CERT can do during a major disaster is to communicate their neighborhood’s condition and needs to the City when 911 and other telephone services are not available.
+One of the most important things a Neighborhood CERT can do during a major disaster is to assess their situation and communicate their neighborhood’s condition and needs to the City when 911 and other telephone services are not available.
 This is done through a local Command Post in each Neighborhood CERT.

 To view more information about our community preparedness please visit these pages: